jmjohnson3/NFL_Analytics_SportsBetting/README.md

 - Set `NFL_CLOSING_ODDS_PROVIDER=local` (or leave it unset) and populate `data/closing_odds_history.csv` when you already have a vetted archive and do not want the scraper to run.
+- If you select `killersports`, you must supply a CSV export URL from the KillerSports query tool (include any `export=csv`/`format=csv` querystring).
-- If you select `killersports` but forget to set `KILLERSPORTS_BASE_URL`, the driver now defaults to `https://api.killersports.com/nfl/closing` and, if that still returns no rows, falls back to your local CSV (if present) or OddsPortal so the run continues instead of halting with empty data.
+  If the URL is missing or returns only the landing page HTML, the driver falls back to your local CSV (if present) or OddsPortal so the run continues instead of halting with empty data.
 - If odds fetches return zero rows, the driver now emits a warning reminding you to enable one of the options above.